 - Your overall health

-Many people are able to go home the same day as surgery and ease back into normal activities within 24 hours of the procedure.
-Kyphoplasty or vertebroplasty are quite effective at relieving pain and helping people move about.
+Since these procedures are minimally invasive, you will likely able to go home the same day as surgery and ease back into normal activities within 24 hours of the procedure.
+Kyphoplasty and vertebroplasty have proven to be highly effective at relieving pain and should also help you move around better.